-- Under certain circumstances, the system does not detect or display certain objects: - Chains, trailer draw bars, bars, fences, posts and thin trees. - Objects that are located above the sensors, such as protrusions in a wall. - Objects with certain surfaces or structures, such as wire mesh fences or powder snow. - Certain surfaces of objects and garments do not reflect the ultrasound sensors' signals.
+• Under certain circumstances, the system does not detect or display certain objects:

+- Chains, trailer draw bars, bars, fences, posts and thin trees. - Objects that are located above the sensors, such as protrusions in a wall. - Objects with certain surfaces or structures, such as wire mesh fences or powder snow. - Certain surfaces of objects and garments do not reflect the ultrasound sensors' signals.
 The system cannot detect these objects or people wearing such clothes correctly. - Sensor signals may be affected by external sound sources.
 This may prevent them from detecting people or objects. - If the system warns you of the proximity of a low obstacle, please note that after being detected by the system, the obstacle in question may disappear from the measurement sensors as the vehicle moves closer, and the system will no longer warn of its presence.
 In certain circumstances, objects such as high kerbs that could damage the underside of the vehicle are not detected.

-- If the parking distance warning system is ignored, the vehicle could suffer considerable damage. - · Damage to the radiator grille, bumper, wheel arch and vehicle underbodu can modifu the orientation of the sensors.
+• If the parking distance warning system is ignored, the vehicle could suffer considerable damage.

+• Damage to the radiator grille, bumper, wheel arch and vehicle underbody can modify the orientation of the sensors.
 This can affect the parking aid function.
-Have the function checked by a specialised workshop. - A number plate or number plate holder with dimensions that exceed the space for the number plate, or a cured or deformed number plate can cause false detections or a loss of visibility for the sensors.
+Have the function checked by a specialised workshop.

+• A number plate or number plate holder with dimensions that exceed the space for the number plate, or a cured or deformed number plate can cause false detections or a loss of visibility for the sensors.

-- The display on the Easy Connect screen shows a slight time delau. - .
-In certain situations, the sustem can give a warning even though there is no obstacle in the detected area: - rough or cobbled surfaces or with long arass. - external ultrasound sources, such as other vehicles equipped with ultrasound systems, - downpours, heavy snow, hail or dense exhaust gases, - if the number plate is not perfectlu secured to the bumper surface. - in gradient changes.
+• The display on the Easy Connect screen shows a slight time delay.

+- In certain situations, the system can give a warning even though there is no obstacle in the detected area: - Rough or cobbled surfaces or surfaces with long grass. - External ultrasound sources, such as other vehicles equipped with ultrasound systems. - Heavy rain or snow, hail or dense exhaust gases. - If the number plate is not properly secured to the surface of the bumper. - Gradient changes.

-- In order to guarantee good operation, keep the sensors clean, free of snow and ice, and do not cover them with stickers or other objects. - If you use high-pressure or vapour equipment for cleaning, do not apply it directly. unless you do so very briefly, and always keep a distance of more than 10 cm away. - · Fitting certain accessories to the front of the vehicle, such as a plate holder with advertising, may interfere with the operation of the Park Assist. - We recommend that you practice parking in an area without traffic. - The volume and tone of the signals and indications can be changed >>> page 269. - In vehicles without an infotainment system, these parameters can be modified in a SEAT Official Service or in a specialised workshop. - Please observe information on towing a trailer >>> page 270.
+- In order to guarantee good operation, keep the sensors clean, free of snow and ice, and do not cover them with stickers or other objects. - If you use high-pressure or vapour equipment for cleaning, do not apply it directly, unless you do so very briefly, and always keep a distance of more than 10 cm away. - Fitting certain accessories to the front of the vehicle, such as a plate holder with advertising, may interfere with the operation of the Park Assist. - We recommend that you practice parking in an area without traffic. - The volume and tone of the signals and indications can be changed >>> page 239. - In vehicles without an infotainment system, these parameters can be modified in a SEAT Official Service or in a specialised workshop. - Please observe information on towing a trailer >>> page 239.

-Parking System Plus
+Parking System Plus\

-Fig. 243 Parking Aid display on the Easy Connect system screen.
+Fig. 164 Parking aid view on the Infotainment system display.

-Parking aid plus assists the driver by giving visual and audio warnings about obstacles detected in front of and behind the vehicle
+Parking aid plus assists the driver by giving visual and audio warnings about obstacles detected in front of and behind the vehicle.

 The bumpers are fitted with sensors.
-When an obstacle is detected, it is indicated by audible signals and in the Easy Connect system >>> Fig. 243.
+When an obstacle is detected, it is indicated by audible signals and in the Easy Connect system >>> Fig. 164.

-When moving close to an obstacle, it is possible to know if the obstacle is in front of the vehicle or behind it bu choosing different sounds
+When moving close to an obstacle, it is possible to know if the obstacle is in front of the vehicle or behind it by choosing different sounds.